e-clawson/SBA319/README.md

     done - post requests for all

 - Create PATCH or PUT routes for data, as appropriate, using appropriate update commands to change data in the database.
 At least one data collection should allow for client manipulation via a PATCH or PUT request.
 (10%)
+    DONE - can update body of posts using the id to query

 - Create DELETE routes for data, as appropriate, using appropriate delete commands to remove data from the database.
 At least one data collection should allow for client deletion via a DELETE request.
 (10%) done - delete for all routes